ZippyMagician/AsciiDots/README.md

 | & | Ends the program |
 | "" | Marks a string that the value or print command can use |

-is the current syntax this interpreter supports
+is the current syntax this interpreter supports.
+NOTE: Currently the `\\` character is broken and will not work in the interpreter.
+If anyone has any solutions, please contact me on github!

 ## Installation
 Run